consensus-shipyard/ipc/docs/running.md

 ## Invoke FEVM Contract

-Now taht we have a contract deployed, we can call it.
-The following is just based on on the example in [fvm-bench](https://github.com/filecoin-project/fvm-bench).
-Normally we'd try to
+Now that we have a contract deployed, we can call it.
+The arguments in the followign example are taken from [fvm-bench](https://github.com/filecoin-project/fvm-bench).

 ```console
 $ cargo run -p fendermint_app --release -- \